 The benefits of using a fitness tracker or smart watch are significant…as long as you don’t get too caught up in just the numbers.
 Remember to link the numbers from your tracking to your overall goals and how you are feeling.
 The information can be used to reinforce your exercise habit, improve your fitness program, and allow you other measures to track progress over time.

 The use of technology in fitness endeavors is in no way required improve your health or to get results.
 However, it can enhance the experience.
 Wearable fitness trackers and fitness apps can be so beneficial when it's the right one for you and used in conjunction with your preferences and goals.
-For that reason, Reuna Fitness will be incorporating the use of an app to help clients more easily view in-person session progression and track at-home efforts.
-It will also connect fitness tracker data, if desired, so we can use it to enhance your fitness programming.
+For that reason, Reuna Fitness incorporates the use of an app to help clients more easily view in-person session progression and track at-home efforts.
+This app also connects to fitness tracker data, if desired, so we can use it to enhance your fitness programming.
 It's fun stuff!
-I look forward to seeing how the use of technology along with personalized face-to-face sessions will benefit clients!

 Will you change how you've been using your fitness tracker?
 I hope these tips were helpful.
 Thank you for reading!